-What Is Return on Ad Spend (ROAS) and How is it Calculated?
+What Is Return on Ad Spend, or ROAS?

-Return on advertising spend, or ROAS is a term used in the world of advertising to describe the profits made by, and attributable to, advertising campaigns.
+Return on advertising spend, or ROAS, is a measurement used in the world of advertising to compare revenue to the cost of advertising campaigns.
 The goal of the calculation is to measure the effectiveness of a marketing campaign.

-Understanding if a form of advertising (such as billboard or digital) is working to bring in sales is incredibly important for businesses—and knowing the ROAS allows companies to determine whether their efforts at marketing (in a particular area) and the money they've invested are being put to the best use.
-A business' success can depend on the ROAS being profitable (especially in regards to a new product launch), and many times companies need to know at the onset if a certain type of advertising campaign is working as anticipated.
-If not, they need to pull back immediately to counter the effects of a failing campaign.
-No matter what platform a business chooses to advertise on, an ill-conceived campaign can amount to hundreds of thousands of lost dollars.
+Understanding if a form of advertising (such as billboard or digital) is working to bring in sales is incredibly important for businesses.
+Knowing the ROAS allows companies to determine whether their marketing strategies are worth the money and effort spent.
+A business's success can depend on the ROAS being profitable (especially in regards to the launch of a new product).

-Websites that use advertising banners often have a lower ROAS than desired and, as a result, they might consider pay per click or cost per action types of advertising instead.
+When ROAS falls below a certain level in certain areas, companies may be able to target those campaigns to improve the figure.
+For instance, websites that use advertising banners often have a lower ROAS than desired and, as a result, they might consider "pay per click" or "cost per action" types of advertising instead.
 This can generate a larger profit margin for the ROAS.
 The ROAS can also be used to track conversion rates—the higher the conversion rate, the higher the ROAS.

 Reliance on ROAS metrics alone can be misleading.
 The value of ROAS to a company depends on the goals of the advertising campaigns, the conversion factors, and what is being spent.
 Some campaigns might have a high ROAS but the company could still end up losing money because the product they're selling costs too much to produce and ship, given the ad budget.
 This can be particularly true when these costs are combined with the overall cost of the advertising.